Size: 0.8 Linear feet

 Summary: The papers of Aaron Draper Shattuck measure 0.8 linear feet and date from 1810 to 1983.
 The papers document the activities of Aaron Draper Shattuck and his son, Walter, and include biographical material, writings, correspondence, notes, financial material, artwork, printed material, photographs, and a sample canvas stretcher.

-Biographical/Historical Note: Landscape painter and inventor; New York City and West Granby, Connecticut.
-Born in Francetown, New Hampshire.
-Shattuck studied art in Boston under portrait painter Alexander Ransom and at the National Academy of Design in 1852, becoming an academician in 1861.
+Aaron Draper Shattuck (1832-1928) was a landscape painter and inventor who worked in New York City and West Granby, Connecticut.
+Born in Francetown, New Hampshire, Shattuck studied art in Boston under portrait painter Alexander Ransom and at the National Academy of Design in 1852, becoming an academician in 1861.
 The principal subjects of his works are landscapes and pastoral scenes.
 Shattuck was also the inventor of the "Shattuck" stretcher keys for artists' canvases.
 In 1860, he married Marian Colman, sister of painter Samuel Colman, and descendant of the John Lincoln family.
 Their children were William, Walter, Edwin, Isabel, Helen, and Bertha.
-Shattuck maintained a studio in New York from 1856 until ca. 1870, then moved to Granby, Connecticut.
+Shattuck maintained a studio in New York from 1856 until circa 1870, then moved to Granby, Connecticut.